Get to Know Us

 Jazzlyn Jaxzyn

-Tenant and Outreach Case Manager
+Tenant Outreach and Case Manager

 I was born and raised in Providence by a single mother.
 I have been in and out of jail since the age of 18.
 I was released a couple of years ago after serving 15 months and a friend brought me to DARE for help with court debt and I became a member of the Behind the Walls committee.
 I was very optimistic about the work and got hired as the Communications Specialist in 2022.
 I’m bilingual in English and Spanish.